-First and foremost, a poor customer experience is what truly initiated this trend, making it a valuable target for disruptors.
-In the same way Uber, Netflix, Amazon and Zappos disrupted existing experiences, online mattress companies are doing the same thing.
+First and foremost, poor customer experience is what truly initiated this trend, making it a valuable target for disruptors.
+In the same way Uber, Netflix, Amazon, and Zappos disrupted existing experiences, online mattress companies are doing the same thing.
 There’s no debate, consumers hate mattress shopping.

-“Many brick and mortar mattress companies are notorious for ripping people off with high prices, overly complicated mattresses, made up marketing words, and ‘gotcha’ return policies” says Jonathan Prichard, Founder & CEO of MattressInsider.com.
-Obviously, online mattress companies have flipped the model completely.
-But a poor customer experience alone isn’t a good enough reason for this trend.
+“Many brick and mortar mattress companies are notorious for ripping people off with high prices, overly complicated mattresses, made-up marketing words, and ‘gotcha’ return policies,” says Jonathan Prichard, Founder & CEO of MattressInsider.com.
+Online mattress companies have flipped the model completely, empowered by economic conditions.

-The markup was acceptable and consumers had to eat that cost because it was so difficult for new companies to enter what required a lot of brick and mortar, plus distribution investment.
-Online companies don’t have to deal with that however.
+Historically, this insane markup was acceptable.
+Consumers had to eat this cost because it was so difficult for new companies to enter what required a lot of brick and mortar locations, plus a major distribution investment.
+Online companies don’t have to deal with that, however.

 Because these online mattress companies are online, they have also eliminated a lot of cost and overhead by not having to handle large distribution operations or brick and mortar stores with sales staff.
-But economic conditions, and an opportunity still don’t answer the question, why are there so many online mattress companies, and more specifically why did they all enter the market in extremely close proximity?
-The answer is a new invention.
+But how did they go online and simply skip the investment other mattress companies were forced to make?
+New technology.

 But the need has been there for a long time.
 What changed?
 Why are there so many online mattress companies now?
 Technology!

 3. Why are there so many online mattress companies?
 New Tech!

 The key reason these online mattress companies entered the market is a technological marvel.
 Prichard told me “The reason you’re seeing so many mattress startups appear is because of the development of the roll pack machine, which has enabled internet companies to ship mattresses across the country with minimal freight costs.”